Dzimas1988/rsschool-cv/cv.md

 I live in Brest.
 Republic of Belarus.
 I work in the construction industry.
 My goal is to become a good web developer.

 ## English level
-My englsh level is A1.
+My english level is A1.